How to Send Email to Undisclosed Recipients in Gmail

 Using Contact Groups

-If you have a list of contacts whom you email regularly in Gmail, you can use that feature to send an Undisclosed Recipients email.
+Suppose you have a list of contacts whom you email regularly in Gmail.
+In that case, you can use that feature to send an Undisclosed Recipients email.

 Access your contacts list and create a bulk email as you normally would.
 Notice that Gmail automatically places all the email addresses in the "To" field.
-However, you can highlight each one by holding down the "Ctrl" key and clicking each email address.
-Then click and drag the group of addresses toward the BCC title and place it in the BCC field, and proceed with the rest of your email.
+However, you can highlight each by holding the "Ctrl" key and clicking each email address.
+Then click and drag the group of addresses to the BCC field and proceed with the rest of your email.

 This method cannot be used to send out large mailings.
-According to Google, free Gmail is meant for personal use, not for bulk mailing.
+Google says free Gmail is meant for personal use, not bulk mailing.
 If you attempt to add the addresses of a large group of recipients in the Bcc field, the entire mailing may fail.

 Benefits of Using 'Undisclosed Recipients'

-The primary benefit of sending out your emails to Undisclosed Recipients are:
+The primary benefits of sending out your emails to Undisclosed Recipients are:

 • Privacy for the people who receive the email.
 Concealing their email address is a professional way to handle the privacy problems inherent in group emails.